OOPMan/XBOFS.win/docs/device_contributor_guide.md

 # Device Contributor Guide

-This document aims to provide users of unsuppored XBO fight stick controllers with the tools and knowledge they need to assist in the process of adding support for new devices
+This document aims to provide users of unsupported XBO fight sticks with the tools and knowledge they need to assist in the process of adding support for new devices